solidfire/solidfire-cli/README.md

 Description:

-Gets the list of pending nodes.Pending nodes are running and configured to join the cluster, but have not been added via the AddNodes method.
+Gets the list of pending nodes.
+Pending nodes are running and configured to join the cluster, but have not been added via the AddNodes method.

 Options: